Introducing Our Team

 Hello, I’m Julie and I am thrilled to be BANA’s CEO.
 I have had a long career in local government before moving into the charity sector, where I have worked locally for a number of years.
 I am also a qualified counsellor.
 Although originally an Essex girl I have lived in the Chesterfield area for many years and love the surrounding countryside.
 I enjoy travelling aboard with my partner Phil and our daughter as well as simply chilling out with friends.
 I enjoy my postage stamp sized garden and have an interest in Tudor history.
 I am also a volunteer for a local Royal British Legion Branch, being their Poppy Appeal Organiser, and I’m a member of the local TimeBank.
 My role with BANA will enable me to work together with the acoustic neuroma community in the UK, and I also hope to spread the word about the excellent work that BANA is doing, as our charity continues its new development and meets its full potential.

 Hi all.
-My name is Heather Trueman and I am pleased to be part of the team at BANA and supporting the cause as Community Support Administrator.
+I am pleased to be part of the team at BANA and supporting the cause as Community Support Administrator.
 I have previous experience working as a youth support worker in local communities, and working for Mencap supporting people with learning disabilities and difficulties; helping them to have a voice and up-skill to achieve their goals.
 Other work history includes working as cabin crew in Dubai for 4 years.
 I loved this fast-paced opportunity to travel, experience different cultures and make new friends around the world!
 However, after my travels I was pleased to return home to be closer to my family.
-I live with my husband Ben and our son Oliver.
+I live with my husband and our two children.
 I enjoy spending time with my family visiting new places and exploring.
 I also enjoy running and regularly enter charitable races.
 I am looking forward to help BANA to be as helpful and supportive an organisation as possible for people with an acoustic neuroma and I hope to raise awareness throughout my journey with them to develop a better understanding of the condition.

 We hope our website helps you to find the information & support that you are seeking.
 If you have any other questions please feel free to contact us